sgoettel/epistoMap_xml/README.md

 <img src="/image/epistomap_humboldt.png" alt="Output of the example XML, edition humboldt digital" width="600" height="500">

 >**Note** While it functions as intended, there are some areas for improvement and fine-tuning that I am working on as a beginner in this field.
 But since it is not that easy to get a "out of the box solution" for visualizing correspondence, I think it is still a good approach.
-If you would like to learn more about the features that I am working to implement and the challenges I am facing, please read the docs [at epistoMap CSV](https://github.com/sgoettel/epistoMap_csv#things-to-implement), otherwise: happy mapping!

 **To run the script, simply execute it in your terminal or command prompt:**